November 16, 2018

 So, to help you if you’re jetting off soon, we’ve put together this handy checklist to make sure you’ve got everything covered.
 Then all you need to worry about is whether to hit the beach or the sights when you arrive.

 It might sound simple but there is nothing that dampens your pre-holiday excitement quite like the realisation that you can’t find your passport or that it’s out of date.
-Checking it a couple of months in advance is something few of us would think about doing, yet it’s imperative you do – otherwise your holiday could be over before it’s even started.
+Checking your passport a couple of months in advance is something few of us would think about doing, yet it’s imperative you do – otherwise your holiday could be over before it’s even started.

 Be aware that there are also some countries that require your passport to be valid for a particular period from your date of arrival.
 For example, the United Arab Emirates, Kenya and Turkey all require a minimum period of six months to be left on your passport from your date of entry.
 To check regulations for the country you are visiting, simply go to the Foreign and Commonwealth Office website.